The Long tail of IoT

 In my own analysis, the markets / segments that tend to be on the left side of the ‘skewed histogram' are the uses from existing enterprise, commercial or industrial applications and legacy market segments.
 What characterises these segments is that there is no need to conduct pilots to proven the value.
 There is Documented ROI and scores of customers who have been paying for thee solutions for years or even decades.
 Enterprise Asset Management is a good example where factory owners have been tracking the lifecycle of their assets.

-It is far easier to convince customers of the additional value from the data from sensor streams when it is in the current context of their existing assets, such as location, machine status, machine etc.
+It is far easier to convince customers of the additional value from the data from sensor streams when it is in the current context of their existing assets, such as location, machine status, machine performance etc.

 This shortening of the sales cycle is critical for both large companies looking to scale revenue as well as IoT startups that need to gain a foothold and prove value to their investors.
 Some of the other market segments where sensor data can more readily add value, include :